Public Policy & Advocacy

 CHAMPIONS FOR CHILDREN

 Research & data without action are not enough.
-CHILDREN AT RISK leverages its expertise on the health, safety, and economic indicators impacting children to educate policymakers and advocate for policies that improve the lives of children.
+CHILDREN AT RISK leverages its expertise to educate policymakers and advocate for policies that improve the lives of children.

 Public Policy and Law Center (PPLC)

 The Public Policy and Law Center (PPLC) was established in 2006 as an outgrowth of CHILDREN AT RISK’s longtime research and advocacy work and in response to the American Bar Association’s appeal to the private bar, “[to] get involved and use its legal expertise on behalf of Houston’s children (American Bar Association Children’s Rights Litigation Committee, 2004).”